Keeper-Security/secrets-manager/sdk/javascript/packages/gcp/README.md

 Now that the GCP connection has been configured, you need to tell the Secrets Manager SDK to utilize the KMS as storage.

-To do this, use GcpKmsKeyValueStorage as your Secrets Manager storage in the SecretsManager constructor.
+To do this, use `GCPKeyValueStorage` as your Secrets Manager storage in the SecretsManager constructor.

 The storage will require a GCP Key ID, as well as the name of the Secrets Manager configuration file which will be encrypted by GCP KMS.
 We need to make sure that key version is present in key ID provided.
 ```
+    import { getSecrets, initializeStorage } from '@keeper-security/secrets-manager-core';
     import {GCPKeyValueStorage,GCPKeyConfig,GCPKSMClient,LoggerLogLevelOptions} from "@keeper-security/secrets-manager-gcp";

     const getKeeperRecordsGCP = async () => {